Twisted Lefschetz numbers of infra-solvmanifolds and algebraic groups: Introduction

-As the ordinary Lefschetz number, we can show the Lefschetz fixed point formula for the twisted Lefschetz number (see \cite{AB}).
+As for the ordinary Lefschetz number, we can show the Lefschetz fixed point formula for the twisted Lefschetz number by the Atiyah-Bott theorem (\cite{AB}).
+If $\varphi $ is a diffeomorphism so that the graph of $\varphi$ is transversal to the diagonal in $M\times M$, then we have

 In general, computations of the twisted Lefschetz numbers are harder than computations of usual Lefschetz numbers.
-In this paper we give a simple formula for twisted Lefschetz numbers of maps of solvmanifolds and infra-solvmanifolds which is a generalization of "linearization formula" for ordinary Lefschetz numbers of maps of nilmanifolds.
+In this paper we give a simple formula for twisted Lefschetz numbers of diffeomorphisms of solvmanifolds and infra-solvmanifolds which is a generalization of the "linearization formula" for ordinary Lefschetz numbers of maps of nilmanifolds.

 In this paper solvmanifolds (resp. nilmanifolds) are compact homogeneous spaces of connected solvable (resp. nilpotent) Lie groups.
 We say that a solvmanifold (resp. nilmanifold) $M$ has a discrete presentation $(G,\Gamma)$ if there exists a simply connected solvable (resp. nilpotent) Lie group $G$ with a cocompact discrete subgroup $\Gamma$ so that $M$ is diffeomorphic to $G/\Gamma$.
 It is known that every nilmanifold $M$ has a discrete presentation $(G,\Gamma)$ (see \cite{Mal}).